 Wicken Fen Vision

-The Wicken Fen Vision is an ambitious project to create a landscape scale nature reserve stretching from Wicken Fen to the edge of Cambridge, creating new habitats for both wildlife and humans.
+The Wicken Fen Vision is an ambitious plan to create a diverse landscape for wildlife and people stretching from Wicken Fen to the edge of Cambridge

 The first two acres of Wicken Fen were purchased by the National Trust for £10.
 We have been looking after this special place, home to over 9,000 species, since 1899.

 Less than 1 per cent of original fen survives in East Anglia, of which Wicken Fen is a fragment.
 Despite growing to 358ha(885 acres), the nature reserve was too small and isolated to guarantee the survival of all of its rare and numerous species, and under pressure from the increasing numbers of people seeking its peace and tranquillity.

 After 100 years of caring for Wicken Fen, it needed an exciting and pioneering plan to take it into the next millennium.
 Launched in 1999, the Wicken Fen Vision is a 100 year plan to create a diverse landscape for wildlife and people.
 An historic landscape that will provide a space to breathe, think and explore for the modern world.
 By 2099, we will increase the nature reserve around Wicken Fen to an area of 53 square kilometres.

 By restoring natural processes, careful management of water and grazing will allow the land to evolve a mosaic of habitats for a wide variety of abundant wildlife.
 People will be able to enjoy access and recreation opportunities across a beautiful, tranquil wilderness, with opportunities for volunteering, education and interpretation.

 Since 1999 we have more than doubled the size of the nature reserve and created the Lodes Way, an eight mile cycleway and footpath between Wicken Fen and Anglesey Abbey which forms part of the National Cycle Network route 11.